apify/xlsx-stream/README.md

 [![Build Status](https://travis-ci.org/apify/xlsx-stream.svg?branch=master)](https://travis-ci.org/apify/xlsx-stream) [![npm version](https://badge.fury.io/js/xlsx-write-stream.svg)](http://badge.fury.io/js/xlsx-write-stream)

 XLSX Write Stream is a streaming writer for XLSX spreadsheets.
-Its purpose is to replace CSV for large exports, because using CSV in Excel is very buggy and error prone.
+Its purpose is to replace CSV for large exports, because using CSV in Excel is very buggy and error-prone.
 It's very efficient and can quickly write hundreds of thousands of rows with low memory usage.

 XLSX Write Stream does not support formatting, charts, comments and a myriad of